 Drippers come in a variety of flow rates and applications.
 Standard flow rates for drippers are 2, 4 and 8 L/Hr, but can go much higher.
-The example system we are showing is using 2 x 2 L/hr drippers spaced either side of the plant.
-Benefits to having one dripper as the water area would be less, not covering the growth of the roots.
+The example system we show is using 2 x 2 L/hr drippers spaced either side of the plant.
+Benefits of having one dripper as the water area would be less, not covering the roots' growth.

 It's advised to have the drippers away from the plant trunk, so the water drops to the canopy floor.
-Having the water always on the plants trunk can make it susceptible to disease.
+Avoid having water always on the plant's trunk, as it can make it susceptible to disease.

 Drippers come as a take-apart or button dripper.
-The Take-Apart drippers have a top that can be unscrewed for cleaning and unclogging in case any debris got into the line—saving time and money.
+The Take-Apart drippers have a top that can be unscrewed for cleaning and unclogging if any debris got into the line—saving time and money.

 Pressure compensated drippers are recommended as you can ensure the distribution of water is even between the drippers.
 They are allowing for a precise calculation of flows per plant.
 The pressure compensated drippers also usually have a diaphragm inside the dripper to manage the flow.
 This diaphragm helps with alternating the clearance width.
 Helps to prevent blockage from debris.